Jacob’s father-in-law and employer for twenty years was an unsafe person. Laban’s name means white. But he was a dark cloud for Jacob.

-Laban sold his daughters to Jacob.
-He betrayed Jacob and Rachel by switching the bride the night of the wedding.
+Laban betrayed his daughter Rachel and Jacob by switching the bride the night of the wedding.
 He cheated Jacob by changing his wages ten times.
-His story helps us identify the Labans in our lives.
+His story helps us identify the unsafe people in our lives.

 12 Traits of Unsafe People